 For example, if you have to study daily and mathematics is a tough subject, you can spend three hours daily to study with 1.5 hours dedicated to mathematics and the remainder of the hours to follow up on other subjects.
 You can have the rest of the hours all for yourself.

-In order to ensure that you stick to the timing, install a time-tracker app on your phone or use an alarm function in your phone or smartwatch.
+In order to ensure that you stick to the timing, install a time-tracker app on your phone or use an alarm function on your phone or smartwatch.
 Make a note of the time spent doing each activity.
-Eventually, you must be able to predict accurately the time spent on each activity and based on the time spent, you can plan your day.
+Eventually, you must be able to predict accurately the time spent on each activity, and based on the time spent, you can plan your day.

 You have so much on your plate—both academic and non-academic— that your brain cannot remember everything.
 It’s always better to make a daily checklist of things that need to be achieved during the course of the day.
 To make the checklist, you can use a notepad or download apps that will help you make a daily entry.